algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport7.md

 <h3>Program</h3>

-We managed to print "Hello World!" on the console, we tried to repair the RETURN instruction and we tested out the memoryoverflow and underflow.
+We successfully printed "Hello World!" on the console, addressed the RETURN instruction issue, and conducted tests on memory overflow and underflow.

 ![Alt text](/documents/management/image/Dev8.png)

-*a part of the program that detect a RETURN instruction and skip if there isn't one*
+*A section of the program that detects a RETURN instruction and skips it if it is not present.*

 <h4>Wednesday, Thursday and Friday</h4>

 <h5>Test Cases</h5>

-The entirerty of the Test Cases have been done once.However we have 7 fail including.
+All the test cases have been executed once; however, there are 7 failures, related to subroutines.

 ![Alt text](/documents/management/image/testCase5.png)